mdr0id/zcash/doc/source/index.rst

 Getting Started
 ---------------

-For information on Zcash setup, upgrade, installation, build, configuration, and usage please see the :ref:`User-Guide`.
+For information on Zcash setup, upgrade, installation, build, configuration, and usage please see the :ref:`user_guide`.

 .. _help: